davetron5000/naildrivin5.com-OLD/_posts/2013-01-02-dci-vs-just-making-classes.markdown

 ---
 layout: post
-title: "&#10106;&#10144; DCI vs Just Making Classes"
+title: "DCI vs Just Making Classes"
 date: 2013-01-02 15:11
-comments: true
+feature: true
-categories:
 ---

 There's been lots of talk about [DCI] in the Ruby community lately.
 As I mentioned, I am only partway through Jim